mettamatt/spotify-video-blocker/README.md

-# Spotify Video Domain Detector
+# Spotify Video Blocker

-A Node.js tool that detects and logs video content domains used by Spotify for podcasts and video content delivery.
+A Node.js tool that detects video content domains used by Spotify for podcasts and video content delivery.

 ## Overview

-This tool uses Puppeteer to open a browser window and monitor network requests while you browse Spotify.
-It implements a two-phase detection system to accurately identify and log domains that serve video content on Spotify.
+This tool uses Puppeteer to monitor network requests while you browse Spotify, identifying and logging domains that serve video content.
+The collected domain list can be used to block unwanted video content, saving bandwidth and improving your Spotify experience.

 ### Key Features: